travis-ci/docs-travis-ci-com/user/environment-variables.md

 * `TRAVIS_SECURE_ENV_VARS`: Whether or not encrypted environment vars are being used.
 This value is either "true" or "false".
 * `TRAVIS_TEST_RESULT`: is set to **0** if the build [is successful](/user/customizing-the-build/#Breaking-the-Build) and **1** if the build [is broken](/user/customizing-the-build/#Breaking-the-Build).
-* `TRAVIS_TAG`: If the current build for a tag, this includes the tag's name.
+* `TRAVIS_TAG`: If the current build is for a git tag, this variable is set to the tag's name.

 Language-specific builds expose additional environment variables representing the current version being used to run the build.
 Whether or not they're set